 How much does an EpiPen cost?
 Is there a more affordable option?

 Severe allergic reactions, such as anaphylactic shock, can kill.
 In these cases, EpiPens save these people’s lives.
 This is precisely why their high cost can be a serious problem.
-But if you’re prescribed EpiPen (epinephrine), don’t let its high cost leave your prescription unfilled at the pharmacy counter.
-If you’re looking for affordable EpiPen (epinephrine) options, the information below may help.
+But if you’re prescribed EpiPen (epinephrine), don’t let its high price leave your prescription unfilled at the pharmacy counter.
+If you’re looking for affordable EpiPen (epinephrine) price options, the information below may help.

 EpiPens are self-administered injectable pens that contain the lifesaving drug epinephrine.
-They can be very expensive, running almost $700-800 for a pack of two brand name injectors.
+They can be very expensive, running almost $700-800 for a pack of two brand-name injectors.
 That’s the bad news.
 The good news is that there are generic alternatives to EpiPen that can shave as much as two-thirds the cost and lower-cost brand EpiPens available internationally.

 For many years, Mylan Pharmaceuticals dominated the epinephrine auto-injector market with the EpiPen, which is so ubiquitous that the brand name has nearly become synonymous with the drug itself (much like the brand-name Kleenex is used to describe tissues).
 In recent years, more competitors have entered the picture.
 Here are your options: Impax Pharmaceuticals makes an auto-injector called Adrenaclick, which is a budget-friendly alternative.
-Kaleo pharmaceuticals makes AUVI-Q, a wallet-sized injector with audio instructions.
+Kaleo Pharmaceuticals makes AUVI-Q, a wallet-sized injector with audio instructions.
 As of 2018, Teva pharmaceuticals started manufacturing a generic EpiPen that costs the same amount as Mylan’s recent generic version of the pen.
 Finally, the newest competitor is SYMJEPI, a pre-filled syringe that can be delivered directly to your home using PillPack.

 Nearly every option has a minor setback, be it price, availability, or delivery system.
 Nevertheless, there are savings to be had – so don't go without your epinephrine!